Institut d'études politiques de Saint-Germain-en-Laye: Overview

-Sciences Po institutes are Grandes Écoles, a French institution of higher education that is separate from, but parallel and connected to the main framework of the French public university system.
+Sciences Po institutes are Grandes Écoles, French institution of higher education that is separate from, but parallel and connected to the main framework of the French public university system.
 Similar to the Ivy League in the United States, Oxbridge in the UK, and C9 League in China, Grandes Écoles are elite academic institutions that admit students through an extremely competitive process.
-The selection rates at these schools are frequently less than 10%.
-Alums go on to occupy elite positions within government, administration, and corporate firms in France.
+The selection rates at these schools are frequently around and below 10%.
+Alumni go on to occupy elite positions in government, administration, and corporate firms in France.

 Although these institutes are more expensive than public universities in France, Grandes Écoles typically have much smaller class sizes and student bodies, and many of their programs are taught in English.
-International internships, study abroad opportunities, and close ties with government and the corporate world are a hallmark of the Grandes Écoles.
+International internships, study abroad opportunities, and close ties with government and the corporate world are hallmarks of the Grandes Écoles.
 Many of the top ranked schools in Europe are members of the Conférence des Grandes Écoles (CGE), as are the Sciences Po institutes.

-The institute is modeled on the former École Libre des Sciences Politiques, and as such, Sciences Po specializes in political science, but uses an interdisciplinary approach to education that provides student generalists with the high level of grounding in skills that they need in History, Law, Economic Sciences, Sociology, Political science and International relations.
-The academic course lasts five years, and it is a three-year undergraduate programme and a two-year graduate programme and the primary diploma is a master's degree.
+The institute is modeled on the former École Libre des Sciences Politiques, and as such, Sciences Po specializes in Political Science, but uses an interdisciplinary approach to education that provides students with a broad high-level grounding in History, Law, Economics, Sociology as well as Political Science and International Relations.
+The academic course lasts 5 years and consists of a three-year undergraduate programme and a two-year graduate programme.
 The third year of the curriculum is a year of mobility abroad, and students can spend two semesters in a foreign university, one semester in a university and one semester internship or they also have the opportunity to spend two semesters as a trainee.
-Years 4 and 5 are for specialization.
-Degrees from Sciences Po are accredited by the Conférence des Grandes Écoles and awarded by the Ministry of National Education (France) (Le Ministère de L'éducation Nationale).
+From the 2026–2027 academic year onward, the fourth year is undertaken as part of a dual-degree programme with a first-year master's degree (Master 1) at one of three partner universities: Political Science at Paris-Saclay University, co-accredited by CY Cergy Paris Université which includes four specializations: (Public and Territorial Affairs, Arts and Cultural Policies, International and European Policies, as well as Intelligence and Security); Law at the University of Versailles Saint-Quentin-en-Yvelines (UVSQ); or Economics at CY Cergy Paris Université (CYU).
+Upon completion of the program, students are awarded both the Sciences Po Saint-Germain-en-Laye diploma, equivalent to a master's degree, and a master's degree from the relevant partner university mentioned above.
+Degrees from Sciences Po are accredited by the Conférence des Grandes Écoles and awarded by the Ministry of National Education (France) (Le Ministère de L'Éducation nationale).